History of Japan: Kamakura period (1185–1333)

 In 1221, the retired Emperor Go-Toba instigated what became known as the Jōkyū War, a rebellion against the shogunate, in an attempt to restore political power to the court.
 The rebellion was a failure and led to Go-Toba being exiled to Oki Island, along with two other emperors, the retired Emperor Tsuchimikado and Emperor Juntoku, who were exiled to Tosa Province and Sado Island respectively.
 The shogunate further consolidated its political power relative to the Kyoto aristocracy.

 The samurai armies of the whole nation were mobilized in 1274 and 1281 to confront two full-scale invasions launched by Kublai Khan of the Mongol Empire.
 Though outnumbered by an enemy equipped with superior weaponry, the Japanese fought the Mongols to a standstill in Kyushu on both occasions until the Mongol fleet was destroyed by typhoons called kamikaze, meaning "divine wind".
 In spite of the Kamakura shogunate's victory, the defense so depleted its finances that it was unable to provide compensation to its vassals for their role in the victory.
 This had permanent negative consequences for the shogunate's relations with the samurai class.
 Discontent among the samurai proved decisive in ending the Kamakura shogunate.
 In 1333, Emperor Go-Daigo launched a rebellion in the hope of restoring full power to the imperial court.
 The shogunate sent General Ashikaga Takauji to quell the revolt, but Takauji and his men instead joined forces with Emperor Go-Daigo and overthrew the Kamakura shogunate.

 Japan nevertheless entered a period of prosperity and population growth starting around 1250.
 In rural areas, the greater use of iron tools and fertilizer, improved irrigation techniques, and double-cropping increased productivity and rural villages grew.
 Fewer famines and epidemics allowed cities to grow and commerce to boom.
 Buddhism, which had been largely a religion of the elites, was brought to the masses by prominent monks, such as Hōnen (1133–1212), who established Pure Land Buddhism in Japan, and Nichiren (1222–1282), who founded Nichiren Buddhism.
-Zen Buddhism spread widely among the samurai class.
+Zen Buddhism, which had first arrived in Japan during the Asuka period, spread widely among the samurai class.